po1sigala/live/01-Class-Content/10-OOP/README.md

 ## Heads-Up

-In the next unit, you'll begin to use Heroku CLI.
-Be sure to have it installed on your computer BEFORE class.
+In the next unit, you'll start using Heroku to host your web applications.
+Be sure to have the Heroku CLI installed on your computer BEFORE class.
 You can refer to the [Heroku CLI installation guide on the Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/how-to-install-the-heroku-cli) for extra guidance.

 ## Resources